ryanrudolfoba/SteamOS-microSD/README.md

     > Use 'w' to write the changes and exit.
     > I'm not going to explain in depth how to use fdisk. \

-3. Run mkfs.ext4 on the partition created.
+3. Run mkfs.ext4 to format the partition created.

     ```bash
     sudo mkfs.ext4 /dev/mmcblk0p1
     ```

+4. You can now go back to [instructions](#instructions) and start from step 9.